 However, the Alpharetta SSI application process can be confusing and overwhelming, especially for an underprepared applicant.
-If you are trying to determine your eligibility for SSI or are already eligible and want to file an application, consider reaching out to a dedicated lawyer to guide you through each step of the process.
+If you are trying to determine your eligibility for SSI or are already eligible and want to file an application, consider reaching out to a dedicated SSI disability attorney to guide you through each step of the process.

-The SSI application process may contain: an initial filing, a reconsideration, a hearing level, and the appeals council level.
+The SSI application process may contain: an initial filing, a reconsideration, a hearing level, and the Appeals Council level.
 Generally, a person should try to file an SSI claim as soon as they realize that they are will not be able to return to work.
 For example, if a person has a condition that prevents them from engaging in full-time work for at least 12 consecutive months, they may benefit from filing an SSI claim.
-From these beginning stages of a case, an attorney could help by assessing a person’s eligibility for SSI and, once determined, help to get a claim started.
+From these beginning stages of a case, a social security disability representative could help by assessing a person’s eligibility for SSI and, once determined, help to get a claim started.

 Essentially, the SSI application process asks for information on both the person’s impairments and medical providers.
 Furthermore, the application will require general background information such as the applicant’s name, social security number, marital status, any divorces, and whether the person has minor children.
 Additionally, information will be requested regarding the applicant’s household resources and income.
 While medical records are not required at this stage, adding them into an application early may help to expedite the process, as well as a daily function report regarding the applicant’s impairment.

 For an initial application, the SSA tries to respond within six to eight months of filing.
 However, from the initial filing of an SSI application all the way to a hearing before an Administrative Law Judge (ALJ), the process can last three years.
 Naturally, the stage that a case is in will affect the associated duration.
 For example, a reconsideration may vary from one to eight months, while a hearing could take between 15 and 18 months.
 For more information about the Alpharetta SSI application process, contact a social security disability appeal lawyer.